-As a member of the LGBTQIA+ community “LGBT” for short, you always wonder when moving whether the place you’re moving to is LGBT friendly or not.
-Giving that throughout history, LGBT members have struggled for their rights and privileges in society, this makes perfect sense.
+As a member of the LGBTQIA+ community, you always wonder if the place you’re moving to is LGBT friendly or not.
+Giving that throughout history, LGBT members struggled for their rights and privileges in society, this makes perfect sense.

 In our Portugal for LGBT expats guide, we would like to explore Portugal’s relationship with the LGBT community, what rights do LGBT expats have as there, and the best neighborhoods to live in.